Henry-Cantrell/Henry-Cantrell/README.md

 My email is: hencan.1997@gmail.com and I am currently open to any and all internship or employment opportunities.

-I consider the pins below to be a project portfolio showcasing both my coding interests and abilities.
+I consider the pins below to be a project portfolio showcasing my coding interests and abilities.
 Feel free to take a look!

 <!---
 Henry-Cantrell/Henry-Cantrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.